APLMOOC/APLMOOC/docs/course/ch5/write.md

     Write a function that takes in a right argument character vector and returns the matrix that the character vector represents.

-    The character vector will have elements seprated by commas, 1-cells separated by semicolons, and 2-cells seprated by colons.
+    The character vector will have elements separated by commas, 1-cells separated by semicolons, and 2-cells separated by colons.

     ```apl
           a